 Siniša Hrvatin (co-founder & co-ceo)

 Siniša started ReadCube to address the challenges he faced doing research in the laboratory.
-He is a PhD student in Biological Sciences at Harvard University and graduated from Harvard College with a degree in Biochemical Science.
-When he’s not working on ReadCube or feeding cells, he enjoys hiking and volleyball.
+He holds a PhD in Biological Sciences and a Bachelor's degree in Biochemical Science, both from Harvard University.
+When he’s not working on ReadCube or having nightmares about feeding cells, he enjoys hiking and volleyball.

 Robert McGrath (co-founder & co-ceo)

 Robert loves solving problems with technology.
-While roommates with Siniša pursuing a degree in Computer Science at Harvard College, he was struck by the need for better research management and discovery software.
+While pursuing his degree in Computer Science at Harvard College, he was struck by the need for better research management and discovery software, especially through the experiences of his roommate, Siniša.
 Today, he coordinates Labtiva's technical product development and is responsible for its user interface design.
 When he’s waiting for code to compile, he enjoys cooking, playing jazz piano, and outdoor activities.

 Phill Jones (VP of business development)

 Phill's goal is to find ways to partner with libraries, publishers and intermediaries to leverage the technology of ReadCube to enhance the discovery and reading experience for researchers.
 He came to Labtiva from the video journal JoVE, where he held the position of Editorial Director.
-Prior to that, he had a diverse academic career spanning bio-physics, microscopy, and atomic physics..
-In addition to his work at Labtiva, Phill currently holds a faculty appointment at Harvard Medical School and also works as a microscopy consultant.
-When not doing any of that, he trains in Tae Kwon Do, a martial art in which he holds a second degree black belt and enjoys spending time with his wife and two sons.
+Prior to that, he had a diverse academic career spanning bio-physics, microscopy, and atomic physics.
+In addition to his work at Labtiva, Phill also works as a microscopy consultant.
+When he's not working to revolutionize scholarly reading and discovery, he trains in Tae Kwon Do, a martial art in which he holds a second degree black belt, and enjoys spending time with his wife and two sons.

 Lucas Schlager (community manager)